vo1d-null/Random-Recipe-Generator/README.md

 - Angular
 - HttpClient module for API communication
-- HTML and CSS for the user interface
+- HTML and CSS for the user interface!

 ## Contributing